-The HomeBuyer Report is a mid-range survey, designed by the Royal Institution of Chartered Surveyors (RICS).
+The HomeBuyer Report (Also known as a LEVEL 2 RICS survey) is a mid-range survey, designed by the Royal Institution of Chartered Surveyors (RICS).
 Suitable for the majority of UK properties, its standardised structure and clear, jargon-free language makes it easy for buyers to understand the structural defects that are present.

 What is included in the RICS HomeBuyer Report?